 Thanks also to the UAW local 200’s Computers for Kids who specialize in computer refurbishing and placement, with a primary focus being the opening of learning centres – it also lends a hand to other non-profit groups in the Windsor area!
 Thanks to the generous donation of some Apple parts, our older G4 mac now runs a lot better (and quieter!).
 Keep up the great work guys!

-Pictures of the April 19 MayWorks Windsor 2011 Quilt press conference on our MayWorks Flickr page:
+Click here for pictures of the April 19 MayWorks Windsor 2011 Quilt press conference

 How it was done:

 The quilt block consists of two inch strips sewn around a picture depicting the worker’s struggle past and present.
 The contrast of the strips creates the appearance of the number 11 in each direction.
 The 3 strips closest to the picture represent the blood, sweat and tears shed by workers of the labour movement.